schmampf/geometry/README.md

+# Geometry: Dynamic Aperture Design

+This project explores the geometric optimization of a variable aperture system, inspired by observations of an ethanol stove's flame control mechanism.
+The goal is to create a safer and more efficient method of controlling combustion through precisely designed geometric patterns.

+## Project Overview

+Traditional ethanol stoves use a sliding plate mechanism to control the flame, which can be hazardous due to proximity to the heat source.
+This project proposes an innovative solution: two superimposed plates with specially designed apertures that can be rotated relative to each other.
+This rotation creates a dynamic opening pattern that transitions from a small central aperture to an expanding ring, allowing precise control over the combustion process.

-## Geometry
+## Physical Parameters

-This project was inspired by an ethanol stove I borrowed from my neighbors during a heating outage in our apartment this October.
-Beyond its practical purpose of keeping us warm, the mesmerizing flame patterns sparked an interesting geometric challenge.

-The basic concept of an ethanol stove is simple: ethanol fuel burns in a bowl, with a cover containing an adjustable aperture to control the flame.
-Traditionally, this adjustment is made by sliding a plate over the aperture, which can be dangerous due to proximity to the flames.

-This project explores an alternative approach: using two superimposed plates with specially designed apertures.
-By rotating these plates relative to each other, we can dynamically control the effective cross-section of the opening.
-The design aims to create a small central opening that gradually expands with rotation, eventually transitioning into an outer ring pattern.

-The geometry of these apertures is crucial for optimal combustion.
-Since oxygen can only penetrate a few centimeters into the ethanol vapor, controlling the aperture's diameter is essential.
-If the opening becomes too large, it leads to uneven burning and increased production of soot and other harmful emissions.
-This project implements mathematical models to optimize these geometric patterns for efficient and clean combustion.

-### physics

-crucial control paramter are:
+The system is governed by several key parameters:

-$(x,y)$: crthesean coordinates
+- $(x,y)$: Cartesian coordinates

-$(r, \theta)$: radial coordinates
+- $(r, \theta)$: Radial coordinates

-$\theta$: the rotation angle. idealy in between 0 to 30°.

-$r_com$: the radius, at which most of the area is open (center-of-mass). idealy from 0 to $r_\mathrm{max}$
+- $\theta$: Rotation angle (optimal range: 0° to 30°)
+- $r_\mathrm{com}$: Center-of-mass radius of the aperture (range: 0 to $r_\mathrm{max}$)
+- $A_\mathrm{rel}$: Relative aperture area (target range: 0 to 20%)

+The design aims for monotonic growth in both $r_\mathrm{com}$ and $A_\mathrm{rel}$ as the rotation angle increases, ensuring smooth and predictable control over the combustion process.

+### Definitions
-$A_\mathrm{rel}$: the relative area of the aperture
+$A_\theta$: is the transparent area of the two apertures at fixed rotation angle $\theta$ in cm$^2$

-i expect both paramter $r_com$ and $A_\mathrm{rel}$ two grow increasingly. from 0 to roughly 20 %.

-### current state

-A first idea comes from twisted bilayers of graphene, forming a nice Moiré Pattern.
+$A_\theta(r)$: is the area within ring at r with width dr in units of cm

+$\rangle A\langle_r(\theta)$: the total area, depending on the roation angle

+$A_\mathrm{rel} = A(r)$

+## Current Development Status

+While simple geometric solutions like spiral patterns are possible, this project explores more sophisticated approaches:

+1. Implementation of 2D grids and monohedral tilings
+2. Investigation of Moiré patterns inspired by twisted bilayer graphene
+3. Exploration of 2D quasicrystals and Penrose tilings

+The current focus is on understanding and implementing quasicrystal patterns, which offer unique geometric properties that could provide optimal aperture control.
+This investigation has led to deep theoretical study, including detailed analysis of Penrose tiling systems and their applications to this specific problem.